neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Error-Codes.md

 Also the default favicon service failed to create a default icon.
 Please check your server configuration.

-#### [42e95ef6] Internal PageShot API Error
+#### [34e9164c] Internal Website Preview API Error
-The current pageshot service was unable to create a preview of the given domain.
+The current website preview service was unable to create a preview of the given domain.
-Also the default pageshot service failed to load a default image.
+Also the default preview service failed to load a default image.
 Please check your server configuration.

 #### [43486931] Internal Words API Error